top of page

-We are currently doing a study on the A22, or "Rage gene" and if it's present or not in the American Bully breed.
+We're currently doing an open study on the A22, or "Rage gene" and if it's present or not in the American Bully breed.

 Currently this polymorph has only been associated with these behaviors in the Belgian Malinois breed and dogs utilized for the study with UC Davis were primarily from working lines.

-Although this has only been verified in Belgian Malinois, we've personally seen numerous dogs showing signs similar to these in the American Bully breed since it's very beginning, and we feel that if it can be identified in this breed and carriers are shown to have similar behavioral outcomes, it'll not only help point breeders in the right direction to breed away from the gene morphism, but it'll also give vital information for new owners as far as what to expect, and how to properly handle their dogs safely in their everyday lives.
+Our Theory : Although this has only been verified in the Belgian Malinois, we've personally seen numerous dogs and heard multiple stories of dogs showing signs similar to these in the American Bully breed since it's very beginning, and we feel that if it can be identified in this breed and carriers are shown to have similar behavioral outcomes, it'll not only help point breeders in the right direction to breed away from the gene morph, but it'll also give vital information for new owners as far as what to expect, and how to properly handle their dogs safely in their everyday lives.

-For this study we're hoping to get AS MANY American Bullies to participate as possible, all ages, all personalities, and all types (exotic, pocket, standard, xl, etc).
-We're especially interested in those who have bite histories but ALL temperaments will benefit and help further the study.
+Our Goal : For this study we're hoping to get AS MANY American Bullies to participate as possible, all ages, all personalities, and all types (exotic, pocket, standard, xl, extreme etc).
+We're especially interested in those who have any type of bite histories but ALL temperaments will benefit and help us answer our main questions.. is this gene present in the breed? if so, is it causing the same symptoms as it does in the Belgian Malinois?

 All that's required is the following...